FilippoVissani/assignment-01/README.md

 ```
 java -jar $JPF ./your/path/to/file.jpf
 ```
-otherwise, if you do not have JPF file, you can specify classpath directly in the command:
+otherwise, if you do not have JPF file, you can specify the classpath directly in the command:
 ```
 java -jar path/to/RunJPF.jar +classpath=./path/to/bin/main package.className
 ```